feayre-jnx/T5-Arcs/README.md

 ## About
 For reference purposes, this shows how to train a T5 model for sentence completion and question answering tasks using a custom dataset.
 The dataset does not need to be made up of actual sentences.
-In this case, they are just items.
+In this case, they are just items and some attributes.

 ## Requirements
 ### For Local Environment